 This article is the second in a series on butterfly gardens and plants to attract butterflies.
-Read the first article entitled: The Top 25 Butterfly Garden Plants.
-And don't forget to shop all our Butterfly attacting plants.
+You can read the first article, The Top 25 Butterfly Garden Plants.
+Don't forget to shop all our butterfly attracting plants in one place!

 - Food for Butterflies and Caterpillars

 To give butterflies the right food sources, gardeners should plant both nectar and host plants.
 Nectar plants will attract and then feed them.
 Host plants are meant to be a place for adult butterflies to lay their eggs, then the host plant's foliage is used as a sorce of food for the resulting caterpillars to eat.
 Since the leaves of butterfly host plants serve as a food source for caterpillars, it is very important that you don't spray insecticides on them.
 A chemical free environment is vital to butterfly survival!
 As Martha Steward says, a well chewed butterfly garden is a good thing.
 Growing both butterfly host and nectar plants is guaranteed to sustain a large butterfly population in your garden.
 Check out our Top 25 Butterfly Garden Plants here to brainstorm what perennials will best suit your garden.

 Butterflies are cold blooded so they appreciate a flat, open, sunny site where they can bask to warm up in the morning.
 That is what they do in the morning instead of drinking coffee like us humans.
 An ideal location is a flat rock or bare patch of ground positioned in the warm morning sun.